Rovsau/LayerMask-Explained/README.md

 <br>

-That is all which is needed to work with LayerMasks in Unity.
+That is all which is needed to work with LayerMask in Unity.
 Further reading is optional.

 [LayerMask Functions](LayerMaskFunctions.cs)